-Sometimes the best motivator is a hug, and sometimes it’s a swift kick in the butt from some cold hard truth!
-Here are the best debt free quotes to do just that!
+Sometimes the best motivator is a swift kick in the butt from some cold hard truth!
+Here are the best debt-free quotes to do just that!

-The true magic isn’t in the movies; it’s in real life.
-Let me tell you, I am moved to tears (almost) every time I listened to the Dave Ramsey podcast and heard people yell out their debt-free scream.
-True story.
-I’d be driving to work at 7 am with tears in my eyes, as I could just feel their excitement and their pride in taking control of their lives and getting out of debt.
+Let me tell you, I am moved to tears every time I listen to the Dave Ramsey podcast and hear people yell out their debt-free scream.
+I can just feel their excitement and their pride in taking control of their lives and getting out of debt.

-Now we can’t all be on the DR podcast, spilling the deets of our debt payoff story.
-So I’ve rounded up some of the best get out of debt quotes and debt free quotes to help motivate you to take charge!
+I’ve rounded up some of the best debt free quotes to help motivate you to take charge!
 So you can either start on your debt-free journey or help crush the last little bit of debt that you’ve been working so hard to dump!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info